anngvu/anngvu/README.md

 -->

 I'm a bioinformatics engineer at a company in Seattle.
+Many of my past projects are on [GitLab](https://gitlab.com/users/angvu/groups).
 I like knowledge graphs, knowledge engineering, building good systems, FAIR data, good data visualizations, learning (and applying) new useful stuff.

 #### What I'm currently LIFTing (Learning In Free Time)